Cost and procedure for obtaining a Colorado concealed carry permit

 - 5. Restrictions on carrying a concealed weapon

-You can obtain a Colorado permit to carry a concealed handgun from a sheriff if ALL of the following apply:
+You can obtain a Colorado permit to carry a concealed handgun from a local sheriff's department if ALL of the following apply:

 - You are a legal resident of the state of Colorado or you or a member of your immediate family is a member of the armed forces on permanent duty at a military installation in Colorado;